 If you live alone, consider obtaining a Life Alert so that you can obtain assistance readily if you need it.

 There are times that dizziness will not be related to your COPD.

 For example, as we discussed, it can be related to other medical conditions.
 It could be as simple as an ear infection, or dehydration from a stomach virus.
 It could be a side effect from a new medication that your health care provider prescribed.

 Does this mean that you should not take it seriously?
 Of course not – any new symptom should be taken seriously, especially if you have a serious chronic condition like COPD.

 While dizziness is not always an emergency, it can signify an emergency situation for someone with COPD.

 It can mean that someone with COPD is suffering from hypoxia, a condition that means that oxygen levels are dangerously low in the tissues of the body.
-When this happens, dizziness can lead to syncope and left untreated, can be fatal.
+When this happens, dizziness can lead to syncope, and if left untreated, it can be fatal.